 Stacking these devices is also a concern, as the plastic casing provides very little protection against bumps or knocks.

-The keyboard and touch pad are actually nice to use, imitating well their counterparts on the Macbook from which their design language is taken.
-I would even argue that the keyboard is better than the one on my ASUS Windows 8 laptop which cost £400.
+The keyboard and touchpad are actually nice to use, imitating well their counterparts on the Macbook from which their design language is taken.
+I would even argue that the keyboard is better than the one on my ASUS Windows 8 laptop which costs £400.

 The Chromebook Paradox

-There are two main attractions of the Chromebook, the low price, and the speed and minimal management needed afforded by the operating system.
-Currently Chromebooks — the low end devices — sit in sweet spot just below the price of full blown laptops, making the argument for forgoing a traditional operating system in favour of Chrome OS relatively easy.
+There are two main attractions of the Chromebook, the low price, and the speed and minimal management needed to be afforded by the operating system.
+Currently, Chromebooks — the low-end devices — sit in the sweet spot just below the price of full-blown laptops, making the argument for forgoing a traditional operating system in favour of Chrome OS relatively easy.
 Increase the cost of the hardware, however, and the argument for Chromebook quickly fades.
 Why buy a Chromebook when you can purchase a laptop with a “full” operating system that runs the Chrome browser as well?
-Do the benefits that Chrome OS undoubtably has outweigh those provided by Windows?
+Do the benefits that Chrome OS undoubtedly has to outweigh those provided by Windows?
 That’s a decision for teachers and network administrators.

 More solid and robust Chromebooks are beginning to become available.
 The Lenovo Chromebook, for example, is built to the standards of a traditional laptop.
 The problem, however, is that the price is comparable with a standard Windows laptop.
 I love my Chromebook.
 It has the accessibility of a tablet with the functionality provided by a traditional laptop with a hardware keyboard.
 Would it replace my main laptop?
 I don’t know, but I can certainly see attraction for teachers and administrators alike.
 My main concern is that we make sure we’re balancing accessibility of ICT with hardware repair costs which will undoubtedly increase with the currently available batch of Chromebooks.